-While a lot of planning goes into Christmas and Easter church services, time and energy go into planning smaller activities, as well.
-Activities like class kick-offs, retreats, vacation Bible schools, or enrollment times for small groups take a ton of planning, too.
-In creating these events, there are several stages that most planners go through without thinking about it.
+While a lot of planning goes into Christmas and Easter church services, time and energy go into planning smaller activities, too.
+Class kick-offs, retreats, vacation Bible schools, or enrollment times for small groups can involve a ton of planning.
+In creating these events, there are several natural stages that most planners go through without realizing it.
 In this four-part post, we'll present five clear steps you can take to ensure that every event you plan is successful.

 The illustration below shows these five steps in sequence: Defining the Objective (at the center), Brainstorming, Development, Implementation, and Evaluation.
 No matter the size, this framework can be applied to any project planning.